7 Tomato Plant Problems And Solutions

 You can easily get rid of spider mites using neem oil.
 Neem oil can suffocate them.
 Mix 1 teaspoons of neem oil with 1/3 teaspoon mild detergent and 1 liter of warm water.

 Transfer to a spray bottle and spray on the infected plants as needed.
 It wont kill them on contact, but, you’ll see them decline over the next several days.

 Basically, the way it works is that it messes with the brains and hormones of the bugs, so they stop eating and mating, and eventually die off.
 Neem oil also works to smother the pests, which kills them faster.

 In addition to killing plant pests, neem oil repels them, and it has a slight residual effect to keep bugs away longer than other organic pest control methods.

-Cutworms are a kind of caterpillar but instead of turning into a butterfly, they turn into moths in the end.
+Cutworms and the tomato hornworm are a kind of caterpillar but instead of turning into a butterfly, they turn into moths in the end.
 (I just killed 7 of these on my tomatoes yesterday :/)

 Since cutworms are coming from the soil, make obstacles of paper cups by punching holes in the bottom of the cup and pulling the seedling through the punched holes.
 Once your plants start to develop, you may remove these paper cups.

 You may also spray your plants with the neem oil solution.
 Neem oil will prevent cutworms from climbing the stems of your tomatoes.
 They also eat your tomatoes and can be found on full grown plants.
 Just inspect your plants often for any sort of insect or affliction.